tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-20-gradle-settings-in-jenkinsfile.markdown

 ### More Tips

 If Maven/Gradle build is used in multiple repositories across organization, it is recommended to move the above Groovy code into shared Jenkins library, as shown in [last post](/blog/2017/03/17/jenkins-pipeline-shared-libraries/).
-For example, the Gradle builds can be simplified by adding this into common workflow-lib.
+For example, the Gradle builds can be simplified by adding this into the shared library *workflow-lib*.

 ``` groovy useNexus.groovy
 def call(Closure body) {